sixxta/senior-enrichment/README.md

 - Actions: as a user I...
   X can create a campus
-  * can edit a campus's info, including adding/removing a student to/from that campus X can delete a campus
+  X can edit a campus's info, including adding/removing a student to/from that campus X can delete a campus
-  * can create a student
+  X can create a student
-  * can edit a student's info, including the campus that student is assigned to X can delete a student
+  X can edit a student's info, including the campus that student is assigned to X can delete a student

 ### Routes